What tractor specifications does the Bale Band-it require?

 How readily available are Bale Band-Its for purchase?

 GFC has new Bale Band-Its in-stock.
-GFC MFG builds to inventory, to make sure you have product when you need it.
+GFC MFG builds to inventory, to make sure you have your product when you need it.

 Who manufactures the Bale Band-It?